Undergraduate Program - FAQ

 Answer: This is a web-based electronic degree audit tool that enables students and their advisors to review past, present, and future academic coursework to evaluate which degree requirements are complete and which degree requirements are remaining.
 It organizes your transcript chronologically and categorically, easily identifying courses you need to succeed.

-Answer: All students wishing to major in the Huntsman School of Business that have not yet met the admission requirements are listed as Undeclared Business until they apply and are admitted.
-Undeclared Business students will work with Stephanie Hamblin or Bryan Olsen in University Advising.
-To schedule an appointment, call 435-797-3373 or by visiting the TSC 304.
+Answer: All students wishing to major in the Huntsman School of Business that have not yet met the admission requirements are listed as Pre-Business until they apply and are admitted.
+Pre-Business students will work advisors in the Exploratory Advising Office.
+Schedule an appointment to meet with Exploratory Advising Advisor.

-Answer: Students who have not declared a major yet are advised by University Advising.
-Appointments can be made by visiting the TSC 304, or calling 435-797-3373.
+Answer: Students who have not declared a major yet are advised by Exploratory Advising Office.
+Schedule an appointment to meet with Exploratory Advising Advisor.
 View additional information about declaring a major in the Huntsman School.